kiebk/gifcurry/README.md

 No GIF of your favorite movie scene?
 Gifcurry.
 Need a custom animated emoji for Slack?
 Gifcurry.
 Have an idea of the perfect GIF to close out that email?
 Gifcurry.
+Your README needs a GIF?
+Gifcurry.
+Video doesn't auto play on iOS?
+Gifcurry.

 Gifcurry comes in handy for all sorts of scenarios.